 Comparison between Market Makers, STP, and ECN Forex Brokers

-As mentioned above, there are several types of Forex brokers, each with its own unique characteristics, advantages, and disadvantages.
+As mentioned above, there are several types of Forex brokers, each with its own characteristics, advantages, and disadvantages.
 Market Makers, STP (Straight Through Processing) brokers, and ECN (Electronic Communication Network) brokers are three of the most common types of brokers.

 -